gillandsiphon/gillandsiphon.github.io/content/posts/scrabble-case-study.md

 I recently created one of these [explainers for the word association game *Codenames*](https://gillandsiphon.github.io/posts/codenames-primer/), and found that using Claude's Artifacts made iterative diagramming enjoyable.

 I wanted to commentate on this kind of workflow, and so decided to do it again creating an explainer for *Scrabble*.
-This post documents my workflow in working with Claude 3.5 Sonnet and Artifacts for iterative diagramming.
-In this way, this post acts as an Appendix to the [*Scrabble* primer](https://gillandsiphon.github.io/posts/scrabble-case-study/) and [Claude Artifacts](https://gillandsiphon.github.io/posts/claude-artifacts/) posts.
+This post documents my workflow and thought process in working with Claude 3.5 Sonnet and Artifacts for iterative diagramming.
+It serves as an Appendix to the [*Scrabble* primer](https://gillandsiphon.github.io/posts/scrabble-case-study/) and [Claude Artifacts](https://gillandsiphon.github.io/posts/claude-artifacts/) posts.

 ## Brainstorming